 NXP ensures secure provisioning of the NXP credentials and secure life cycle configuration.
 NXP's customer (also referred as OEM) will receive the device in CUST\DEL state, and shall perform software installation and configuration and OEM credential provision in CUST\DEL and OEM\PROD states and then configure the device to IN\FIELD state in their technical and/or procedural secure environment.
-The IN\FIELD state is the normal device use state and the only state it can switch into is FA which needs both OEM and NXP credential authentication.
+The IN\FIELD state is the normal device use state and the only state it can switch into is PRE\FA and FA, and switching into FA needs both OEM and NXP credential authentication.